andrewdc/andrewdc.github.com/README.md

 ## TL;DR

-Overdue person website overhaul is overdue.
+Overdue personal website overhaul is overdue.

 ## I grow tired of asking, so it will be the last time...